andrewheiss/why-donors-donate/survey/experiment.md

 **Relationship with host government:**

-- *Friendly relationship with government*: Organization has a friendly relationship with its host government
+- *Friendly relationship with government*: Organization has a friendly relationship with its host government.
 - *Criticized by government*: Organization faces public condemnation from the government.
 - *Under government crackdown*: Host government has undertaken official action to limit or stop the organization.